aureus123/catalogs/cat/README.md

 - lacaille : N. L. de Lacaille, T. Henderson, A catalogue of 9766 stars in the southern hemisphere
 - lalande : F. Baily, J. Lalande, Catalogue of those stars in the Histoire Celeste Francaise of Jerome Delalande
 - taylor : Taylor's general catalogue of stars for the equinox 1835.0 from observations made at the Madras Observatory during the years 1831 to 1842

-The following was part of _NASA-ADC CD-ROMs_:

-- 4019 †: CD/CPD Cross Index (Rappaport, Warren 1987)

-_Note_: a buggy line from catalog 4019 was deleted.

 ### Original catalogs